Laguna Honda provides safety net healthcare services to our city’s most vulnerable residents.

 This is the humane and compassionate path forward.
 Laguna Honda and the dedicated staff are fully committed to caring for our residents and achieving recertification.

 The weekly Closure and Patient Transfer and Relocation Plan data dashboard is paused as of July 28, 2022 as all transfers and discharges were paused.
 During this pause, resident-initiated transfers and discharges will continue to occur, which is a right our residents are entitled to and aligned with hospital policy.

 Closure and Patient Transfer and Relocation Plan

-Laguna Honda is required by CMS to implement a Closure and Patient Transfer and Relocation Plan.
-The full Plan is available for download below:
+Laguna Honda initially implemented a Closure and Patient Transfer and Relocation Plan.
+The Closure Plan was paused on July 28, 2022.